 Centerview Partners and BofA Merrill Lynch reviewed the potential pro forma financial effect on PepsiCo's calendar years 2010 through 2012 estimated earnings per share, commonly referred to as EPS of both (i) the merger, only, and (ii) the merger and the PAS merger, taken together.
-Estimated financial data of PepsiCo were based on the PepsiCo-PBG forecasts and PepsiCo-PAS forecasts, respectively.
+Estimated financial data of PepsiCo were based on the PepsiCo forecasts and estimated financial data of PBG and PAS were based on the PepsiCo-PBG forecasts and PepsiCo-PAS forecasts, respectively.
 Based on the merger consideration, this analysis indicated that the merger, only, could be dilutive to PepsiCo's estimated EPS for calendar years 2010 and accretive to PepsiCo's estimated EPS for calendar years 2011 through 2012.
-Based on the merger consideration and the PAS merger consideration, this analysis indicated that the merger and the PAS merger, taken together, could be accretive to PepsiCo's estimated EPS for calendar years 2010 through 2012.
+Based on the merger consideration and the PAS merger, taken together, could be accretive to PepsiCo's estimated EPS for calendar years 2010 through 2012.